noureen777/Prediction_of_Medicine_Stock-Out_Risk/README.md

-# credit-risk-prediction
-Machine Learning project for the prediction of medicine stockout risk credit risk.
+# Prediction of Medicine Stockout